Tricore-Solutions/FGAWeb/frontend/src/styles/guides/COMPONENTS.md

 Navigation components help users move through the application, understand their current location, and access different sections or pages.
 They include menus, nav bars, sidebars, and navigation links.

 ### Variants
 *What this means: Navigation comes in different forms.
 The Navbar is the horizontal bar at the top of every page with links like Home, Programs, Events.
+The Navbar has two desktop variants: white background (standard with border), and menu variant (hamburger icon with "MENU" text instead of nav links).
 The Sidebar is a vertical menu on the side (common in admin panels).
 The Mobile Menu is the hamburger icon (three lines) that opens a menu on phones.
 Breadcrumbs show where you are (Home > Programs > Basketball).
 Pagination lets you go through pages of results.
 Tabs let you switch between different sections on the same page.*

 - **Navbar**: Horizontal top navigation bar
+  - **White Variant**: White background with border (default)
+  - **Menu Variant**: Hamburger icon with "MENU" text instead of nav links on desktop
 - **Sidebar**: Vertical side navigation
 - **Mobile Menu**: Hamburger menu for mobile devices
 - **Breadcrumbs**: Hierarchical navigation path